Friday, February 12, 2021

 "I'll come and help," Billy agreed, "but first I need to walk Freckles before I take my coat off."

-"I promised Charlotte we would walk the dogs together," he explained.
+"I promised Charlotte we would walk the dogs together," Billy explained.
+He went off to find Charlotte and the dogs.

 Emil started looking for paper, scissors and something to color with.